Food Licensing

 Mobile shops, food trucks and market stalls

-If you intend to sell food from a non-fixed location such as a food truck or market stall, you will likely need an additional licence under the General Bylaw 2017.
-Read more about licensing for these types of food businesses in the Bylaw Licensing section.
+If you intend to sell food from a non-fixed location such as a food truck or market stall, you will likely need an additional permit and/or permission from the landowner.
+Read more about permits for these types of food businesses on the Selling in Public Places page.